Cataract Implants Seeing In Three Dimensions

 For an early cataract, vision may improve by using different eyeglasses, magnifying lenses, or stronger lighting.
 If these measures don’t help, surgery is the only effective treatment.
 This treatment involves removing the cloudy lens and replacing it with a substitute lens, also known as an implant.

 A cataract needs to be removed only when vision loss interferes with your everyday activities, such as driving, reading, or watching TV.
-You and your eye surgeon can make that decision together.
+You and your eye surgeons can make that decision together.

 That is why the new IOL technology is so exciting.
 Each of the approved IOLs has its advantages and disadvantages.
 Your eye surgeon will review the risks, benefits and alternatives of multifocal implants with you in order to choose the best lens for you.
 Cataract surgery is covered by most insurance plans, however, the newer IOL implants are generally not covered and require additional out-of-pocket expenses besides the usual co-pay, co-insurance, or deductibles you would normally be responsible for.
 While this is unfortunate financially, the IOLs themselves are certainly worth the extra expenditures in appropriate patients.
 Your surgeon will determine if you are a good candidate for these new implants.